stelzinga/MF/MGT_80.Tools.md

 ### Sub-Goals
 Sub-Goals regroup Objectives of a similar *theme*.
 This is mostly done to focus on a specific set of Objectives.
 Using such Sub-Goals is optional.
-If Sub-Goals are used they expand the Change Goal hierarchy discussed in [## RPT] to:
+If Sub-Goals are one can obtain the following hierarchy:

     Change Goal
         Change Sub Goal